jaredszajkowski/jaredszajkowski.github.io/content/post/using-python-virtual-environments/index.md

 # weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

+## Post Updates

+Update 1/12/2025: Updated section for use of requirements.txt file for dependency management.

 ## Python Module Management

 As an Arch Linux user, the push is to utilize pacman and related tools to manage dependencies and package updates (including Python modules).
 In fact, [the wiki itself](https://wiki.archlinux.org/title/Python) explicitly states this (see 2.1), and the default Arch installation of Python disables python-pip.